-Once complete the house will boast ~5000 sf of heated spaces, ~2000 sf of non heated porches, decks, loggia, a 4 car garage, as well as a pool and jacuzzi.
+Once complete the house will boost ~5000 sf of heated spaces, ~2000 sf of non heated pouches decks loggia and garages, a 4 car garage, 800 sf pool and Jacuzzi with 3 fire places throughout.
 The contrast of new and old construction will create a unique structure with the character of an old 1950’s Colonial house but the security and stability of new construction with highly energy efficient mechanical systems and building materials.

 It’s all in the details with this project from the handpicked bricking, to the interior finishes, and proposed landscaping!
 Stay tuned to our social media for updates on our progress with the project.